LinearTapeFileSystem/ltfs/README.md

 # How to use the LTFS (Quick start)

-This section is for person who already have a machine the LTFS is installed.
-Instruction how to use the LTFS is also available on [Wiki](https://github.com/LinearTapeFileSystem/ltfs/wiki).
+This section is for a person who already has a machine with the LTFS installed.
+Instructions on how to use the LTFS is also available on [Wiki](https://github.com/LinearTapeFileSystem/ltfs/wiki).

 ## Step1: List tape drives

 `# ltfs -o device_list`

-The output is like follows.
-You can have 3 drives in this example and you can use "Device Name" field, like `/dev/sg43` in this case, as the argument of ltfs command to mount the tape drive.
+The output is as follows.
+You have 3 drives in this example and you can use "Device Name" field, like `/dev/sg43` in this case, as the argument of ltfs command to mount the tape drive.

 ```
 50c4 LTFS14000I LTFS starting, LTFS version 2.4.0.0 (10022), log level 2.